ElfFriend-DnD/foundryvtt-item-effects-to-chat-5e/README.md

 This module prints all Temporary Effects on an Item to Chat when that item is rolled.
 It also allows the GM to drag those effects onto tokens, or apply them to targeted tokens directly from the chat message.

-This module does not affect the Active Effect data structure or behavior in any way.

 ![image](https://user-images.githubusercontent.com/7644614/147707503-713858cc-fd30-4d31-b320-3123ee612429.png)